 Social responsibility is one of our three core strategic goals, sitting equally alongside our commitment to world-class research, and outstanding learning and student experience.

 Our research makes a positive difference to society.
 From cancer to climate change, from inequalities to energy, we tackle the world’s greatest challenges through our research.
 There are many examples of how our research is making a difference.

 Our research and activities are guided by our commitment to environmental sustainability.
-We encourage everyone at the University – teachers, researchers, professional support staff and students – to have a positive impact on the environment and to create a more sustainable future.
+We encourage everyone at the University – teachers, researchers, Professional Services staff and students – to have a positive impact on the environment and to create a more sustainable future.

 As a postgraduate research student there are many ways you can get involved.

 - engage with the public through events, talks, festival and open days;

 - engage policy-makers with your research;

 - take part in one of our environmental sustainability initiatives;

 - advise or mentor a Manchester Access Programme student;

 - start a social enterprise;